 - Don't Miss: The Best Bitcoin Wallets for Your Android Phone

-Because Binance isn't officially available on the App Store, you'll need to download the app directly from Binance itself, which can be done in one of two ways.
+To get the beta version of Binance for iOS, you'll need to download the app directly from Binance itself, which can be done in one of two ways.
 The first method involves directly going to the site, so open Safari on your iPhone and head on over to this link.

 Alternatively, you can open the link on your Mac or PC, then scan the QR code that appears using your iPhone's Camera app.
 From there, simply tap on the Safari popup at the top of the screen, which will take you directly to the download link.

 Once there, tap the "Install" button on the bottom of the screen, then select "Install" once again on the confirmation prompt to finalize the installation.
 Go back to your home screen right after to make sure that the app has installed properly — but don't open it just yet — and proceed to the next step if it has.

 With Binance successfully installed, you'll need to trust the app's developer on your iPhone in order to use it.
 To do so, open the Settings app, tap on "General," and select "Device Management" (or "Profiles & Device Management").
 Now, tap on "Shenzhen Posun Industry Co., Ltd" located under Enterprise App.

 From there, tap on "Trust Shenzhen Posun Industry Co., Ltd," then tap "Trust" on the confirmation prompt that appears to finalize your selection.
 You can now exit Settings and open Binance once you're done.

 Keep in mind that this is a beta app, so be cautious — after all, you're dealing with real-world money here.
 It's also worth noting that you'll have to trust Binance as a developer as outlined above every seven days because of its status as a non-official app.
 Binance is growing rapidly, so they've had a few server hiccups from the extra load recently, which means transactions can occasionally be delayed.